AlibabaCloudDocs/ros/intl.en-US/Resource Types/Redis/ALIYUN::REDIS::PrepayInstance.md

       - 'true'
       - 'False'
       - 'false'
+  InstanceConnection:
+    Type: Json
+    Description: Instance connection message.
   InstanceName:
     Type: String
     Description: >-
       Display name of the instance, [2, 128] English or Chinese characters, must start with a letter or Chinese in size, can contain numbers, '_' or '.', '-'
-  VpcId:
-    Type: String
-    Description: The VPC id to create ecs instance.
   SSLEnabled:
     Type: String
     Description: |-